andrew/ultimate-awesome/README.md

 - [awesome-python-htmx](https://github.com/PyHAT-stack/awesome-python-htmx) - A curated list of things related to python-based web development using htmx.
 - [awesome-engineering-strategy](https://github.com/aleixmorgadas/awesome-engineering-strategy) - 🎉 How to design and execute engineering strategies for tech leadership.
 - [awesome-5g](https://github.com/calee0219/awesome-5g) - Awesome lists about 5G projects.
-- [awesome-federated-learning](https://github.com/weimingwill/awesome-federated-learning) - All materials you need for Federated Learning:  blogs, videos, papers, and softwares, etc.
 - [awesome-hexo](https://github.com/hexojs/awesome-hexo) - A curated list of awesome things related to Hexo.
 - [awesome-biomechanics](https://github.com/modenaxe/awesome-biomechanics) - A curated, public list of resources for biomechanics and human motion analysis: datasets, processing tools,  software for simulation, educational videos, lectures, etc.
 - [awesome-open-source-supporters](https://github.com/zachflower/awesome-open-source-supporters) - ⭐️ A curated list of companies that offer their services for free to Open Source projects.